ppetrovtv/pine_script_docs/source/language/Operators.rst

 | close[3]   | ``na``| ``na``  | ``na``  | 15.25   | 15.46   | 15.35   | 15.03   | 15.02   | 14.80   | 15.01   |
 +------------+-------+---------+---------+---------+---------+---------+---------+---------+---------+---------+

-When a vector is shifted, a special ``na`` value is pushed to vector's tail. ``na`` means that the numerical value based on the given index is absent (*not available*).
-The values to the right, which do not have enough space to be placed in a vector of a line of 10 elements are simply removed.
-The value from the vector's head is "popped".
-In the given example the index of the current bar is equal to 9.
-The value of the vector ``close[1]`` on the current bar will be equal to the previous value of the initial vector ``close``.
+When a vector is shifted, a special ``na`` value is pushed to the vector's tail. ``na`` means that the numerical value based on the given index is absent (*not available*).
+The values to the right, which do not have enough space to be placed in a vector of 10 elements, are simply removed.
+The value from the vector's head is *popped*.
+In the given example, the index of the current bar is equal to 9.
+The value of the ``close[1]`` vector on the current bar will be equal to the previous value of the initial ``close`` vector.
 The value ``close[2]`` will be equal to the value ``close`` two bars ago, etc.

-So the ``[]`` operator can be thought of as the history referencing operator.
+So the ``[]`` operator can be thought of as a history-referencing operator.

 **Note 1**.
 Almost all built-in functions in Pine's standard library